-- 1. Winners shall be those horses or ponies which score the highest number or points in their classifications at Recognized Member Shows from December 1st of the prior year through October 31st of the current year.
+- 1. Winners shall be those horses or ponies which score the highest number of points in their classifications at Recognized Member Shows from December 1st of the prior year through October 31st of the current year.
 All points won at any show which begins prior to November 1st and ends after October 31st shall count for the show year in which such show began. - 2.
 Points won at the MHSA Regional Finals Show in November will count towards the current show year. - 3.
 Points for all Hunter divisions will count toward MHSA High Score Awards, regardless of USEF Zone 3 specifications, providing classes are run in accordance with USEF rules.
 Classes which are not covered under USEF rules must be run in accordance with MHSA rules for credit to be given toward MHSA High Score Awards. - 4.
 No credit will be given in classes if less than three entries have shown and placed.
 Exception: in Hunter Classes, a minimum of three entries must have completed (per HU120) to receive full points.
 If a minimum of 3 entries compete (per HU119), but only two entries complete (per HU120), half points will be awarded (GR1113.2c) - 5.
-Credit will be given according to current point system.
+Credit will be given according to the current point system. - 6.
+No credit will be given in any class that does not count toward a division or section rating